-The development of this Action Plan and the Tourism Zone application are to be co-ordinated by the Greater Lincolnshire Local Enterprise Partnership and Lincolnshire County Council.
-If the Tourism Zone application is successful then the Action Plan's implementation would be co-ordinated by a Tourism Zone Organisation (TZO), which could be part of the GLLEP or hosted by an existing organisation.
+The development of this Action Plan and the Tourism Zone application are to be co-ordinated by the Greater Lincolnshire Local Enterprise Partnership.
+The Action Plan's implementation would be co-ordinated by the Visitor Economy Board which is part of the GLLEP.
 This body could also act as a Destination Management Organisation (DMO), or a separate DMO could be created by expanding Visit Lincoln.
 There will be crucial roles for a range of public sector organisations, including local councils and statutory agencies.
 They will take on a range of roles in relation to economic development, local tourism, regeneration and planning.

-The involvement of local businesses will be essential to the TZO, along with business organisations such as Business Lincolnshire and the Lincolnshire Chamber of Commerce, and education providers such as colleges and the University of Lincoln.
+The involvement of local businesses is essential, along with business organisations such as Business Lincolnshire and the Lincolnshire Chamber of Commerce, and education providers such as colleges and the University of Lincoln.

-A number of voluntary sector organisations have a stake in developing tourism and will need to be fully involved in networking through the TZO and the DMO, and in the implementation of actions.
+A number of voluntary sector organisations have a stake in developing tourism and will need to be fully involved in networking through the VEB and the DMO, and in the implementation of actions.